Core surfaces / Subscriptions

 Triggers

 A chain subscription takes a triggers array (1–50) instead of subgraphName/tableName.
-Build them with the trigger.* factories from the SDK root:
+Build them with the trigger.* factories:

 import { trigger } from "@secondlayer/sdk";